hpmicro/hpm_sdk/samples/drivers/sdxc/emmc/README_en.md

 - Write the last 1024 sectors and verify the data
 - eMMC sleep & awake

+This demo can work under `polling` or `interrupt` mode, and the default mode is `polling` mode.
+Please refer to the comments in  `CMakeLists.txt` for switching to `interrupt` mode.

 ## Board Setting

 For the board which doesn't have On-board eMMC devices, An eMMC to TF device is required